MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-start.md

 ---
-title: "Tutorial: Get started with GitHub Actions for Power Platform | Microsoft Docs"
+title: "Tutorial: Get started with GitHub Actions for Microsoft Power Platform | Microsoft Docs"
-description: "In this first part of a 3-part tutorial, get started with GitHub Actions for Power Platform by creating three environments for use in the other tutorials."
+description: "In this first part of a 3-part tutorial, get started with GitHub Actions for Microsoft Power Platform by creating three environments for use in the other tutorials."
 keywords:
 author: mikkelsen2000
 ms.author: pemikkel